nette-examples/di-by-example/readme.md

 It is a working program that does something you would not want.
 Read its output, read the code, feel the problem - and only then run `good.php`, which fixes it.
 The `diff` between the two files is, honestly, the whole lesson; the readme is just me talking around it.

+Some chapters end with a test, because that is where the difference between the two designs is easiest to feel: both tests pass, and one of them costs a great deal more than the other.
+There is no testing framework anywhere in this repository. `test()` is five lines at the top of the file that print `[PASS]` or `[FAIL]` and exit non-zero on failure, and that is on purpose - testability is something a design gives you, not something a library sells you.

-From the container chapters onward there is a single `example.php` per chapter, plus a `config.neon`, and occasionally a second script that deliberately blows up so you can see what a real error looks like.
+From the container chapters onward there is a single `example.php` per chapter, plus a `config.neon`, and occasionally a second script that deliberately blows up, or swaps a service out, so you can see what that looks like.

 Go in order.
 Nothing in a chapter uses anything a later chapter introduces.